lucylow/OnboardIQ/FOXIT_API_INTEGRATION.md

-# Foxit API Integration for OnboardIQ
+# Document API Integration for OnboardIQ

 ## Overview

-This document describes the comprehensive integration of Foxit's Document Generation API and PDF Services API into the OnboardIQ customer onboarding platform.
+This document describes the comprehensive integration of Document Generation API and PDF Services API into the OnboardIQ customer onboarding platform.
 The integration enables automated, personalized document creation and processing workflows.

 ## Features